thelondonsmiths/Solex_ser_recon_EN/README.md

 For rapid processing during data acquisition, make sure "Show graphics" is off.

 Note that by default all output files will be saved in the same directory as the video file.
 If the program is run a second time, it will overwrite the original output files.
-A different output folder can also be chosen using the GUI.
+A different output folder can also be chosen using the UI.
 This destination will be remembered for subsequent processing.

 In "File input mode", you can choose one or more files.
 The working directory is remembered for the next time the program runs.
 In "Folder input mode", you can choose a particular folder to process all the files in batch mode (all with the same settings).
+The input direction is remembered.
 If "Continuous detect mode" is selected, the program will process all the files already in the folder then wait until a new file arrives, at which point it will also be processed.
 A 600x600 pixel CLAHE image of the last file processed will be displayed while the program is waiting.
 If "Continuous detect mode" is on, then generally "Show graphics" should be off.